leeboardtools/gnucashjgnash/readme.md

 If any warnings are displayed, be sure to review the warnings!

+# Installation
+To install the plug-in, simply download the GnuCashJGnash.jar file: https://github.com/leeboardtools/gnucashjgnash/blob/master/dist/GnuCashJGnash.jar and copy it into the plugins folder of jGnash.

+To use the plug-in, launch the JavaFx version of jGnash, then go to the File > Import menu and choose Convert GnuCash to jGnash.
+If Convert GnuCash to jGnash is not in the Import menu, make sure you are running the JavaFx version of jGnash, not the Swing version.

+When you're done with the plug-in, simply delete it from the plugins folder of jGnash.

 # Project Development Notes:
 Here are my notes on creating a new plugin for jGnash that can be developed and debugged from Eclipse.